adonisjs/v5-docs/content/guides/database/migrations.md

 ```

 ## Run & rollback migrations
-Once you have created the migration files you need, you can run the following ace command to process migrations.
+Once you have created the migration files you need, you can run the following Ace command to process migrations.
 For example, the `migration:run` command executes the `up` method on all the migration files.

 ```sh
 node ace migration:run